Eamonbaloun/PC-Beginners-Guide/README.md

 - [Programs needed to continue](http://www.mediafire.com/file/e7l0k7d43swdxn8/Ninite_Chrome_Discord_Steam_VLC_WinRAR_Installer.exe/file)

-- [Windows settings](https://youtu.be/jCB1a1hokwg?t=5450) - what I recommend is if you click the link it will start near the end of video he shows some programs that make setting up windows really easy I would follow the settings he uses but just as a rule don&#39;t disable camera or microphone and also skip anything about windows apps a video further down covers windows apps everything else is up to you.
+- [Windows settings](https://youtu.be/jCB1a1hokwg?t=5450) - what I recommend is if you click the link it will start the video near the end he shows some programs that make setting up windows really easy I would follow the settings he uses but just as a rule don&#39;t disable camera or microphone and also skip anything about windows apps a video further down covers windows apps everything else is up to you.
 (If your camera and microphone do not work after restarting than click [this link](http://www.mediafire.com/file/zn7wsne0s2l74ro/Fix_Microphone_%2526_Camera.reg/file) and run this file) (if you really want the best performance you can watch the whole video, but just to let you know the programs he shows will do most of what he shows for you in a nice simple menu, but if you really want to learn windows and how to use it watch the whole video)

 - [Windows 10 advanced optimization guide](https://www.youtube.com/watch?v=l6uQR_aBYxg&amp;t=457s) - this guide will slightly cut into windows functionality I would recommend skipping from 11:50 to 17:50 skipping this will still allow you to download apps from the Microsoft store.
 Also, for this video I would skip disabling services the overwatch A-Z video has a way of doing this. (skip anything about windows apps)